0-14N/NDroid/README.md

 NDroid
 =========
 NDroid is a dynamic taint analysis system on Android, which focus on tracing information flow through JNI with low performance overhead.
-More details about NDroid can be found in our publicated paper [here]( http://www4.comp.polyu.edu.hk/~csxluo/NDroid.pdf).
+More details about NDroid can be found in our published paper [here]( http://www4.comp.polyu.edu.hk/~csxluo/NDroid.pdf).

 ####NDroid uses following open source projects:
 * [TaintDroid](http://appanalysis.org)